What is managed WordPress hosting?

 Managed dedicated plans are far more expensive, although few first-time website owners need that kind of power.
 In any case, the extra costs will add up over time.

-There’s another potential downside to managed hosting.
-If you’re a more technically-savvy user, you may prefer to configure your server and optimize your site’s performance and security on your own.
-Managed hosting takes away this option, and has you rely on your provider instead.
+The first is that if you’re a more technically-savvy user, you may prefer to configure your server and optimize your site’s performance and security on your own.
+Managed hosting takes away this option, and forces you to rely on your provider instead.
 Whether or not this loss of control is a relief or a problem entirely depends on your pre-existing knowledge and needs.

 How to decide whether you need managed WordPress hosting

 There are two key elements to think about here – your budget and your needs.
 Obviously, you’ll only be able to opt for a managed plan if you can afford it.
-While most options aren’t exorbitantly expensive, they do involve a greater initial investment.
+While most options aren’t exorbitantly expensive, they do involve a greater investment than a simple shared hosting plan.

 1. If you don’t know much about WordPress, servers, and all the other technical stuff involved in running a website, managed hosting can be a lifesaver.
 It saves you time and worry, and can result in a site that’s safer and performs more smoothly.
 Plus, you’ll have access to readily-available help whenever you need it.